Benerman/Headless-Bluetooth-Raspberry-Pi-Car/Readme.md

 * [Bluez-alsa](https://github.com/Arkq/bluez-alsa) - Available in the Raspbian package repo.
 This software allows us to stream A2DP audio over Bluetooth without PulseAudio.
 * Raspberry Pi with Bluetooth - The Raspberry Pi 3 has integrated Bluetooth, however there is a [known bug](https://github.com/raspberrypi/linux/issues/1402) when the WiFi is used simultaneously.
 Cheap USB Bluetooth dongles work equally well.

+My Personal Experience:
+* Avoid integrated Bluetooth - I used the RPi Zero W's onboard bluetooth and had issues with the the RPi0W initiate the connection on boot startup.
+With the integrated Bluetooth, The phone and RPi0W would never autoconnect on boot, but my RPi1 did.
+Everytime.
+Checked code, it was the same.
+I was using a USB Bluetooth dongle.
+I had used an RPi 1 and had everthing working, but the audio was poor and I needed cleaner high end(Was distorted and gross sounding).
+I ended up getting RPi0W with HIFIBerry DAC Zero for size reasons.
+My RPi0W was working fine, but I could hear some RF noise occur every 4-6 seconds.
+If it was plugged into a USB phone car charger the noise was unbearable, which was due to grounding issue.
+I purchased a Ground Loop Isolator and it helped dramatically with all ground noise.

+I thought that the noise was caused by WIFI being enabled, So I modified the script that provides monitoring and running of autoconnect script to enable and disable wlan0(integrated Wifi) on reboot.
+If a bluetooth device connects, disable wifi on next boot.
+If no bluetooth device connects within 2 mins, delete line in /boot/config.txt that disables wifi on boot, which in turn enables wlan0 as well as brings me access to SSH.

 ## Disabling Integrated Bluetooth
 If you are using a separate USB Bluetooth dongle, disable the integrated Bluetooth to prevent conflicts.